magahr/Rutas_de_Desarrollo/NestPlatzi/platzi-store/README_MIO_Platzi_02.md

 git commit -m "05-05-2025 finish course" git commit -m "14-05-2025 refactur the project with the new course, class 2.
 I did product, categories and user"

+git commit -m "15-05-2025 refactur the project with the new course, class 3.
+I did product, categories and user, but i have to move brands to products"